🇬🇧 en la 🇻🇦

 /eɪd͡ʒ/

-• (intransitive) To grow aged; to become old; to show marks of age.
+• (intransitive) To grow aged; to become old or older; to show marks of age.

 senescō